cznewt/architect-api/README.rst

     at the very least a virtual representation of the entire Machine mainframe.

-It consists of several main compontents:
+The Architect service consists of several main compontents:

 Inventory Component
     Inventory is the Architect's metadata engine.
 It encapsulates and unifies data